kuri65536/GenieExamples/gnome-wiki/SDLBouncingBall.md

 ## SDL Bouncing Ball
-Based on SDLSample Please take into consideration that I, WolterHellmund, am starting to learn this language, and therefore you shall not take this example as a base for your Vala coding.
+Based on SDLSample Please take into consideration that I, WolterHellmund, am starting to learn this language, and therefore you shall not take this example as a base for your Genie coding.

 ```genie
 // World.vala